CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format: find KEYWORD [MORE_KEYWORDS]
+    Format: find content/ KEYWORD [MORE_KEYWORDS]

 However, do take note of the following:

-> The keyword is case sensitive. <br>
+> The keyword is not case sensitive. <br>
-> e.g `project` will not match `Project`<br>

 > The order of the keywords does not matter. <br>
 > e.g. `Meeting Project` will match `Project Meeting`<br>

-> Search can based on title, description or dates.<br>
+> By default, finding is in title of task.
+With specifier "content/", finding is in both title and content of task<br>

-> Only complete word will be matched.  <br>
+> Partial word can be found<br>
-> e.g. `Project` will not match `Projects`<br>
+> e.g. `ject` will also match `Projects`<br>

 > Tasks matching at least one keyword will be returned (i.e. `OR` search).<br>
 > e.g. `Project` will match `Project Meeting`

 Examples:

-    find Meeting
-    Returns Project Meeting
+    find Meeting: returns Project Meeting

-    find 23/03
-    Returns Any task due by 23/03

 #### Delete Task : `delete`

 If you have completed the task or need to delete unwanted task, simply input the `delete` command.

-    Format: delete INDEX [TASKDETAIL]
+    Format: delete INDEX [TASK_DETAIL]

-> Alternative: choose the task showing in the list and type delete.<br>
-> Task index can be found in the panel List on the left side of myPotato.<br>
+> Task index can be found in the list on the left side of myPotato /**put a screenshot here**/<br>
 > Input the corresponding index number to delete the targeted task.<br>
-> If there is any deadline you need to remove from a task, simply key in `deadline` after the index.
+> TASK_DETAIL is part of task that you want to delete.
+For now, you only can delete deadline from a task.
+So, TASK_DETAIL is only "deadline".

     Examples:
-    list
-    delete 2
-    Deletes the 2nd task
+    delete 2: deletes the task number 2

-    list
-    delete 1 deadline
-    Deletes only the deadline of 1st task
+    delete 1 deadline: deletes only the deadline of task number 1

-    find Project
-    delete 1
-    Deletes the 1st task from the results of the `find` command

-#### Clear all Tasks : `clear`
+#### Clear Tasks : `clear`

 Need an efficient way to remove all tasks?
 Simply enter `clear` to remove the entire list of tasks.